-The Endurance team has been dealing with powerful diode lasers L-Cheapo for six months already.
+The Endurance team has been dealing with powerful diode lasers since January 2015.
 The Endurance Laser Lab is aheap with engraving samples of engraving on various materials.
-People are constantly approaching us with requests and suggestions regarding engraving on all sorts of subjects ranging from a wallet down to a smart phone, providing food for good guys’ thought…
+People are constantly approaching us with requests and suggestions regarding engraving on all sorts of subjects ranging from a wallet down to a smart phone, providing food for good guys’ thought.

 The solution was to assemble a user-friendly laser engraving machine for home and office, easy enough to be operated by a basic user with the help of a simple manual.
 But we wanted a multi functional laser 3D station, at that.

-We have L-Cheapo lasers (2.1 W — 5 W) and an impressive experience in installation of L-Cheapo lasers on various types of 3D printers and plotters.
-(On our web site there’s an Instruction on Endurance L-Cheapo laser installation).
-As you might agree, to manage the task we needed a robust, functional and compact 3D printer for home and office, easily modifiable and upgradable.
-Wanhao Duplicator i3 is the best model corresponding to our demands.
-The 3D Today resource has a pile of reviews and articles dedicated to Wanhao.
-By the way, its modified version has been recently presented.
 However, this printer has a critical safety drawback.
 Lack of an enclosed casing.
-A powerful laser beam of Endurance L-Cheapo even diffused is dangerous for human eyes.
+A powerful laser beam of Endurance lasers even diffused is dangerous for human eyes.
 Be all means, we’ll work with the laser wearing safety goggles but we need to take care of others as well.
 Of those, present in the room or those who might enter the room by chance.
 So we need to strictly observe safety regulations.
 It’s better to be on the safety side.

 With this in mind, we decided to make a safety box for Wanhao to cover the printer while in the laser operation.
 We made it pretty quickly out of nontransparent acrylic 4 mm thick, gluing the sides together, reinforcing the construction with corner ribs, and adding a handle to the front side for better handling.